Davide-sd/sympy-plot-backends/README.md

 While this module is based on `sympy.plotting`, there are some differences (structural and usability) that make them incompatible.
 Interchanging between these two modules might lead to some errors!
 I suggest to use this module instead of `sympy.plotting`.
 On the usability side, the main differences are:
 1. `label` keyword argument has been removed.
 2. `nb_of_points_*` keyword arguments have been removed.
+3. `ImplicitSeries` now uses mesh grid algorithm and contour plots by default.
+It is going to automatically switch to an adaptive algorithm if Boolean expressions are found.

 Read the tutorials to find out the alternatives to those keyword arguments.